maxrusse/TraumaCB/README.md

 - **Knowledge Database**: Builds a searchable knowledge base from curated datasets (e.g., RadioGraphics).
 - **Vector Store**: Uses Llama Index to convert knowledge into dense vectors for efficient retrieval.
 - **Retrieval-Augmented Generation (RAG)**: Fetches relevant content based on semantic similarity to the user query.
-- **-4 Turbo Integration**: Generates answers using pre-trained models with task-specific prompts.
+- **GPT-4 Turbo Integration**: Generates answers using pre-trained models with task-specific prompts.
-- **Two-Step Workflow**: Implements a two-step workflow mimicking clinical processes:
+- **Two-Step Workflow**: Implements a two-step chain of thought workflow mimicking clinical processes:
-  1. **Primary Diagnosis**: Based on radiological findings, the system provides an initial diagnosis.
+  1. **Primary Diagnosis**: Based on radiological findings and the case specific retrived context, the system provides an initial diagnosis.
-  2. **Classification and Grading**: After receiving the initial diagnosis, the system retrieves additional context to assign a classification system and grading, accompanied by concise yet comprehensive explanations.
+  2. **Classification and Grading**: After receiving the initial diagnosis, the system retrieves additional context to assign a classification system and grading, accompanied by concise explanations.
 - **Transparent Outputs**: Provides detailed source references for verification.

 ## Technical Implementation

 - **Embedding Model**: Leverages `text-embedding-ada-002` for high-quality vector representation.
 - **Semantic Search**: Retrieves relevant data using cosine similarity.
-- **Custom Prompts**: Ensures contextual accuracy with domain-specific -4 Turbo templates.
+- **Custom Prompts**: Ensures contextual accuracy with domain-specific GPT-4 Turbo templates.
 - **Source Metadata**: Tracks filenames and pages for verification.

 ## Performance

-- Outperformed generic -4 Turbo in trauma diagnosis, classification, and grading.
+- Outperformed generic GPT-4 Turbo in trauma diagnosis, classification, and grading.
 - Demonstrated higher trust ratings from expert reviewers for its detailed explanations and source transparency.

 ## Research and Development